Valentinatudose/Love-Blocks-Quiz/DEPLOYMENT_AND_INTEGRATION.md

 ### Backend Function Logic (`api/subscribe.js`):

+The project is configured as an **ES Module**, which is the modern standard for JavaScript.
 The function is already written to:
 -   **Accept** a `POST` request with a JSON payload:
     ```json
     {